jupyterhub/pytest-jupyterhub/docs/source/contributing/setup.md

    This should return a version number greater than or equal to 3.8.

-3. Install an editable version of Pytest JupyterHub and its requirements for development and testing.
+3. Install an editable version of Pytest-JupyterHub and its requirements for development and testing.

    ```bash
    python3 -m pip install --editable ".[test]"